pkp/pkp-lib/docs/UPGRADE.md

 - [Obtaining the latest OPS code](#obtaining-the-latest-ops-code)
 - [Upgrading the OPS database](#upgrading-the-ops-database)

-It is highly recommended that you also review the release notes ([docs/RELEASE](RELEASE)) and other documentation in the docs directory before performing an upgrade.
+It is highly recommended that you also review the release notes ([RELEASE](RELEASE)) and [How to Upgrade](https://docs.pkp.sfu.ca/dev/upgrade-guide/en/) before performing an upgrade.

 ### Obtaining the latest OPS code